-(III) The List shall take into consideration the variety and
+(III) The List shall take into consideration the variety and conditions of housing in the City.

 (IV) The Commission on the Environment shall adopt the List at a public meeting, and shall transmit the List to the Rent Board no later than August 21, 2003.